Ambarella unveils 8K AI vision processor for car, drone, and robot cameras

 Ambarella has unveiled the CV5 AI Vision Processor to handle 8K image processing for car, consumer, crone, and robot cameras.

-The new 5-nanometer camera system on chip (SoC) is the latest in the company’s CVflow family, and it consumers under two watts of power.
-The chip is about four times more powerful than the previous-generation chip.
+The new 5-nanometer camera system on chip (SoC) is the latest in the company’s CVflow family, and it consumes under 2 watts of power.
+The chip is about 4 times more powerful than the previous-generation chip.

-Chris Day, vice president of marketing and business development at Ambarella, said in an interview that the chip can record 8K video or four 4K video streams.
+Chris Day, VP of marketing and business development at Ambarella, said in an interview that the chip can record 8K video or four 4K video streams.
 Samples will be available in the second quarter, and products using the chips may be out in 2022.

-It will enable the development of intelligent automotive camera systems, consumer cameras (drone, action, and 360°), and robotic cameras.
+The chip will enable the development of intelligent automotive camera systems, consumer cameras (drone, action, and 360°), and robotic cameras.
 The company made the announcement as part of the CES 2021 digital trade show this week.

 The chip combines Ambarella’s CVflow AI engine with dual Arm A76 CPUs to provide the performance necessary for a wide range of AI-based algorithms.
 Its advanced image signal processor (ISP) can simultaneously process 8K images at 30 frames per second for both human viewing and machine processing.

-“In sports cameras, power consumption is critical because of the compact form factor and they run out of batteries, ” said Senya Pertsel, senior director marketing at Ambarella, in an interview with VentureBeat.
-“In particular, we emphasize HDR improvements for challenging lighting scenarios as well as on-chip image stabilization for sports cameras.”
+“In sports cameras, power consumption is critical because of the compact form factor, and they run out of batteries,” Ambarella senior marketing director Senya Pertsel said in an interview with VentureBeat.
+“In particular, we emphasize HDR improvements for challenging lighting scenarios, as well as on-chip image stabilization for sports cameras.”

 The chip is made in a 5-nanometer process technology, where the width between circuits is five billionths of a meter.
 That technology enables Ambarella to achieve the combination of high performance and low power consumption.